 By Dr. Gary Weitzman

-You can find even more detailed answers to any pet question you may have in “The Pet Lover’s Guide: How to raise happy, healthy, and well-behaved dogs and cats,” a new bookazine I just published with National Geographic.
+You can learn more ways to socialize your pets in various virtual classes hosted by San Diego Humane Society, including our classes for “Puppy Socialization in Isolation.”
+My new bookazine, published with National Geographic, can also help: “The Pet Lover’s Guide: How to raise happy, healthy, and well-behaved dogs and cats.”
 It’s available on Amazon, or at any retailer where magazines are sold.
-Plus, a portion of the proceeds will benefit San Diego Humane Society (SDHS)!
-Additionally, SDHS offers free virtual classes that provide socialization and training tips for puppies and kittens.
-Visit sdhumane.org for up-to-date offerings.
+Plus, a portion of the proceeds will benefit San Diego Humane Society.